m4dz/test-refactoring-js/COMMENTS.md

 # Structure

 1. Improve folders and files structure
+2. Migrate to babel-preset-env

 # Templates

 1. use a layout

+# Server

+1. Use a more concise syntax for express server
+2. Create consistent routers for modules paths
+3. Use a Promise-wise DB handler
+4. Move db logics outside of routing

 # TODO

 There's many things to improve to get the code really clean and consistent.
 Here's some ideas:

+* Make tests useful, the current one isn't relevant
 * Refactor the views to make them accessibles and consistent with HTML standard
-* Refactor the vies to extract some commponents
+* Refactor the views to extract some commponents
 * Refactor CSS to keep it DRY
-* Refactor JS logic to isolate DB logic from the rest of the app
-* Use Promises
-* Make tests useful, the current one isn't relevant
 * etc, the list isnt exhaustive